-I have been practising yoga for about 4 years, beginning with Ashtanga before switching to Iyengar, which suits me better.
+I have been practising yoga for some time now, beginning with Ashtanga before switching to Iyengar, which suits me better.

 There was a time when I couldn’t make the simple statement ‘I practice yoga’ without following it up immediately with what I felt was an important admission ‘-but I’m useless at it.’
 However, as I’ve explored the subject more deeply, both experientially, and through reading, I’ve come to understand that any such comment about one’s practice actually misses the point.